-A student may withdraw from a course up to 3 weeks (for Integrated Therapeutics courses) or up to 12 weeks (for all other courses) after the first day of instruction and receive a grade of "W" (withdrawn), which has no grade point value.
+A student may withdraw from a course up to five (5) business days prior to the date set for final examination for the course (for Integrated Therapeutics courses) or up to 12 weeks (for all other courses) after the first day of instruction and receive a grade of "W" (withdrawn), which has no grade point value.
 A Change of Program Form must be used for all additions, drops, withdrawals, section changes or course enrollment status changes.
 Students may receive a failing grade for courses in which they discontinue attendance without officially withdrawing.